chedinhtrung/clinic/docs/BookingFlowTechnical.md

 3. Locks the current pending booking.
 4. Checks whether the pending booking has expired.
 5. Marks it `expired` and rejects if the true backend expiry has passed.
-6. Searches for other `pending` or `confirmed` bookings using the same email.
+6. Resolves the patient identity from normalized email plus birthdate.
-7. Rejects if the email already owns a different confirmed booking.
+7. Rejects if that patient already owns a different confirmed booking.
-8. Reuses an existing pending booking for that email if one exists.
-9. Creates or updates the patient record.
+8. Creates or updates the patient record.
-10. Updates the canonical booking with the selected slot, current session, patient id, and a refreshed payment expiry.
+9. Updates the current session-owned booking row with the resolved `patient_id`, current session, and a refreshed expiry.
-11. Cancels the non-canonical current booking if the email-owned pending booking was reused.
+10. Cancels any other pending bookings already attached to the same patient.

-The response contains the canonical booking.
-This is important because the booking returned by the backend may not be the same row that the user originally claimed.
-If email-based pending-booking reuse occurs, the backend returns the email-owned pending booking instead.
+The response contains the same booking row that the user already claimed.
+The backend no longer swaps to an older patient-owned pending booking during this handoff step.

-The frontend correctly follows the returned booking id:
+The frontend may continue using the returned booking id:

 ```text
 /payment?bookingId=<data.booking.id>